 Renewable Energy Resource Mapping Initiative

-Mapping national renewable energy (RE) resources is a crucial step in expanding investment into clean energy, by providing governments with the information necessary to strategically guide commercial development, establish pricing incentives, and take account of environmental and social constraints.
-In response to high demand from World Bank client countries, ESMAP has launched a major initiative to provide country-level RE resource mapping for biomass, small hydro, solar and wind.
+Assessing and mapping a country’s renewable energy resources is a crucial step in scaling-up investment into clean energy.
+Such assessments provide governments with the information needed to strategically guide commercial development, negotiate prices, and take account of environmental and social constraints.
+In response to high demand from World Bank client countries, ESMAP is implementing a major global initiative to support renewable energy resource assessment and mapping for biomass, small hydro, solar and wind.

-The ESMAP-funded projects are executed by World Bank regional units and cover comprehensive mapping and geospatial planning, including ground-based data collection.
-All outputs commissioned under this initiative will be made publicly available, with the visual mapping outputs made available through the Global Atlas for Renewable Energy that is managed by the International Renewable Energy Agency (IRENA).
+The ESMAP-funded country projects are implemented by the World Bank and cover comprehensive mapping and geospatial planning, including ground-based data collection.
+As an ‘open data’ initiative, all key outputs and datasets will be made publicly available, with the visual mapping outputs made available through the Global Atlas for Renewable Energy that is being developed by the International Renewable Energy Agency (IRENA).